-Witness the longest total solar eclipse until 2114 — and explore Egypt’s spectacular antiquities — on one of Sky & Telescope’s three expeditions to Luxor in August 2027.
+Witness the longest total solar eclipse until 2114 — and explore Egypt’s spectacular antiquities — on one of Sky & Telescope’s four expeditions to Luxor in August 2027.

 The path of totality crosses the heart of Egypt and almost directly over Luxor, the famed ancient city of Thebes that served as the great capital of Upper Egypt during the New Kingdom.
 Today Luxor is a thriving metropolis of more than 125,000 that straddles the mighty Nile and serves as centrally located portal to some of the country’s most amazing archaeological treasures.

 To enrich your stay in Egypt, you can join an optional program of excursions to a choice selection of the Luxor region’s monuments, temples, and tombs.
 You’ll also have the option to enjoy captivating educational presentations by leading authorities on Egyptian archaeoastronomy and on the key aspects of civil engineering that made Ancient Egypt’s sophisticated civilization possible.

 If you’ve dreamed of visiting Egypt, you’ll have a challenging time choosing from among these four tantalizing opportunities: (click on each graphic to get full details and pricing — and to make a reservation):